anteok/task-tracker-clean-architecture/README.md

 # Task tracker clean architecture
-Clean architectrure based implementation of a simple task tracker
+Clean architecture based implementation of a simple task tracker

 ## Tracker
 Task tracker is just a service used for managing tasks.